-The flexible programming capability of the AD8114/AD8115 can be used to diagnose whether crosstalk is occurring more on the input side or the output side.
+The flexible programming capability of the AD8110/AD8111 can be used to diagnose whether crosstalk is occurring more on the input side or the output side.
 Some examples are illustrative.
-A given input channel (IN07 in the middle for this example) can be programmed to drive OUT07 (also in the middle).
-The input to IN07 is just terminated to ground (via 50 Ω or 75 Ω) and no signal is applied.
+A given input channel (IN07 in the middle for this example) can be programmed to drive OUT03.
+The input to IN07 is just terminated to ground (via 50 or 75 $\Omega$ ) and no signal is applied.

-All the other inputs are driven in parallel with the same test signal (practically provided by a distribution amplifier), with all other outputs except OUT07 disabled.
-Since grounded IN07 is programmed to drive OUT07, no signal should be present.
+All the other inputs are driven in parallel with the same test signal (practically provided by a distribution amplifier), with all other outputs except OUT03 disabled.
+Since grounded IN07 is programmed to drive OUT03, there should be no signal present.
 Any signal that is present can be attributed to the other 15 hostile input signals, because no other outputs are driven.
 (They are all disabled.)
 Thus, this method measures the all-hostile input contribution to crosstalk into IN07.
 Of course, the method can be used for other input channels and combinations of hostile inputs.

-For output crosstalk measurement, a single input channel is driven (IN00 for example) and all outputs other than a given output (IN07 in the middle) are programmed to connect to IN00.
-OUT07 is programmed to connect to IN15 (far away from IN00), which is terminated to ground.
-Thus OUT07 should not have a signal present since it is listening to a quiet input.
-Any signal measured at the OUT07 can be attributed to the output crosstalk of the other 16 hostile outputs.
+For output crosstalk measurement, a single input channel (IN00 for example) is driven and all outputs other than a given output (IN03 in the middle) are programmed to connect to IN00.
+OUT03 is programmed to connect to IN15 (far away from IN00), which is terminated to ground.
+Thus OUT03 should not have a signal present since it is listening to a quiet input.
+Any signal measured at the OUT03 can be attributed to the output crosstalk of the other seven hostile outputs.
 Again, this method can be modified to measure other channels and other crosspoint matrix combinations.